This famous painting of the presentation of the Declaration of Independence to Congress by American John Trumbull hangs in the U.S. Capitol Rotunda.

 The Second Continental Congress

 Congress was called to reconvene on May 10, 1775.
-Many of the delegates, including new members Thomas Jefferson and Benjamin Franklin, learned of the events at Lexington and Concord on their way to Philadelphia.
+Many delegates, including new members Thomas Jefferson and Benjamin Franklin, learned of the events at Lexington and Concord on their way to Philadelphia.

 To this end, Congress drafted two documents, the Olive Branch Petition and the Declaration of the Causes and Necessity of Taking up Arms, further attempts at reconciliation.
 King George III ignored them both.

-On June 17, 1775, the biggest battle to date took place at Bunker Hill outside Boston.
+On June 17, 1775, the biggest battle to date took place at Bunker Hill outside Boston, killing 145 American Patriots.
 On October 18, 1775, British ships opened fire on the Massachusetts town of Falmouth, a town with Patriot sympathies, burning as many as 400 structures.
 The Revolutionary War continued.

 Independence

 In January 1776, one of American history’s most important pieces of writing was published.
-The pamphlet Common Sense by a British immigrant named Thomas Paine made the case for American independence.
+The pamphlet Common Sense by a British immigrant, Thomas Paine, made the case for American independence.
 Per capita, it was the most-read piece of writing in American history.
 Because it was read by so many, fervor within the colonies for independence grew.

 With colonists dying and Britain unwilling to engage in any dialog with the American colonies, colonial governments began instructing their delegates in Philadelphia to vote for independence.
 On June 7, 1776, Richard Henry Lee of Virginia introduced the following resolution – “Resolved: That these United Colonies are, and of right ought to be, free and independent States, that they are absolved from all allegiance to the British Crown, and that all political connection between them and the State of Great Britain is, and ought to be, totally dissolved.”